-Description: The project will hire an environmental consultant to develop a scientific defensible and well-coordinated assessment and action plan to prioritize restoration efforts in the Mill Creek Watershed.
-Plan objectives will be to improve our scientific understanding so that restoration efforts in Mill Creek are more accountable and competitive for future funding, and so that the funded restoration efforts are more effective and efficient.
+Description: The project objective is to hire an environmental consultant to develop a scientific defensible and wellcoordinated assessment and action plan to prioritize restoration efforts in the Mill Creek Watershed.
+The assessment and action plan objectives will be to improve our scientific understanding so that restoration efforts in Mill Creek are more accountable and competitive for future funding, and so that the funded restoration efforts are more effective and efficient.

 River and floodplain habitat condition and function have been degraded through much of the watershed area that will be included in this assessment.
 River channel complexity has been reduced through past channel management including channel confinement, removal of snags and clearing of riparian.
 Residential development, recreational and agricultural use in the floodplain has increased channel confinement and stream power.
 This project will provide quantifiable information on the extent of habitat restoration needs and options within the watershed so that restoration dollars can be directed toward priority projects.
-Having a defensible assessment and prioritized action plan will allow restoration partners to direct future funding to ensure high priority projects are implemented.
+Having a defensible assessment and prioritized action plan will allow restoration partners in Mill Creek to direct future funding to ensure high priority projects are implemented.

-The physical and biological assessment will be process-focused (generally following guidance of Booth et al. 2016, Beechie et al. 2008, Beechie et al. 2013, Devries et al. 2015, Palmer et al. 2005, Roni et al. 2017, Wohl et al. 2005), with data collection and analyses informing restoration priorities to restore watershed processes that support multi-species benefit for the four focal species of the assessment and action plan: Middle Columbia River summer steelhead (ESAlisted Threatened); Columbia River bull trout (ESA-listed Threatened); Spring Chinook salmon; and Pacific lamprey.
+The physical and biological assessment of the Mill Creek study area will be process-focused (generally following guidance of Booth et al. 2016, Beechie et al. 2008, Beechie et al. 2013, Devries et al. 2015, Palmer et al. 2005, Roni et al. 2017, Wohl et al. 2005), with the data collected and analyses conducted to informing restoration priorities to restore watershed processes that support multi-species benefit for the four focal species of the assessment and action plan: Middle Columbia River summer steelhead (ESA-listed Threatened); Columbia River bull trout (ESA-listed Threatened); Spring Chinook salmon; and Pacific lamprey

-This project will identify (1) the current and historical functioning of natural geomorphic and hydrologic processes that are linked to focal species habitat, as organized by the CTUIR River Vision (Jones et al. 2008) and Snake Region Salmon Recovery Plan (2005); (2) the effect of current land use on the function on those natural processes and their influence on the production of focal species; (3) quantitative prioritization of geographic areas according to the potential for restoration and conservation of watershed processes that support focal species habitat; and (4) itemized restorative actions that may be applied to each geographic area to aid in restoration of watershed processes and achieve multispecies uplift.
+This project will identify (1) the current and historical functioning of natural geomorphic and hydrologic processes that are linked to focal species habitat, as organized by the CTUIR River Vision (Jones et al. 2008) and Snake Region Salmon Recovery Plan, 2005.
+(2) the effect of current land use on the function on those natural processes and their influence on the production of focal species; (3) quantitative prioritization of geographic areas according to the potential for restoration and conservation of watershed processes that support focal species habitat; and (4) itemized restorative actions that may be applied to each geographic area to aid in restoration of watershed processes and achieve multispecies uplift.